Bocchi the Rock!: Kessoku Band

 Kessoku Band (結束バンド, Kessoku Bando) is the central band in the series, based in Starry, a live house in Shimokitazawa.
-The members' family names are derived from the real-life J-rock band Asian Kung-Fu Generation, with their instrumental roles matching as well (for example, the Yamadas of both bands play bass).
-However, the guitarist roles of both Gotōs and Kitas are switched around, with Bocchi taking up lead compared to Masafumi's rhythm, and Ikuyo taking up rhythm compared to Kensuke's lead.
+The members' family names are derived from the real-life J-rock band Asian Kung-Fu Generation, with their instrumental roles matching as well.
+(Note: The guitarist roles of both Gotōs and Kitas are switched around, with Gotō taking up lead compared to Masafumi's rhythm, and Kita taking up rhythm compared to Kensuke's lead.)